John Nord: World Championship Wrestling (1997–1998)

-In 1997, Nord joined World Championship Wrestling (WCW) with bleached blond hair and a horseshoe moustache, under his real name, John Nord.
-He wrestled mainly on WCW Saturday Night and had a long winning streak that ended with a loss to another streak holder, Bill Goldberg, on July 4, 1998.
-Nord then formed a short-lived team with Barry Darsow, and was soon gone from WCW.
+In 1997, Nord joined World Championship Wrestling (WCW) cutting off his long hair and shaving off his beard into a bleached blond haircut and a horseshoe moustache, under his real name, John Nord.
+Nord then formed a short-lived team with Barry Darsow in late 1997.
+He wrestled mainly on WCW Saturday Night and had a long winning streak that ended with a loss to another streak holder, Bill Goldberg, on April 7, 1998.
+Shortly afterwards, he retired from wrestling.